ReTest.jl

 fail

-Filtering patterns which match any testset which already ran, succesfully for pass or with at least one error for fail.
-The pattern [pass, fail] therefore matches any testset which already ran.
+Filtering pattern which matches any testset which already ran with at least one error.
+The pattern [pass, fail] matches any testset which already ran.

 source